Open Budget Survey Document Availability Tracker

 As of 30 April 2016, the government of Malawi makes two of the eight key budget documents available to the public in a timeframe consistent with international standards.
 In prior rounds of the Open Budget Survey, IBP accepted documents that were available in hard copy only as being “publicly available.”
 We have updated this definition to require that all documents be published on a relevant official government website.
 For more information please read our update on the Open Budget Survey 2017.

-Since the Open Budget Survey 2015, which assessed budget documents that were available to the public through 30 June 2014, Malawi has published the Executive’s Budget Proposal.
+Since the Open Budget Survey 2015, which assessed budget documents that were available to the public through 30 June 2014, Malawi has published the Executive’s Budget Proposal online.
 However, it has failed to publish In-Year Reports in a timely manner and failed to publish the Enacted Budget and the Year-End Report on the relevant government website.
 Hard copies of the Enacted Budget and Year-End Report are available on request).

 To improve budget transparency, Malawi should publish the Year-End Report and the Enacted Budget on the relevant government website, and produce and publish the Audit Report.
 For more information on the content that should be in the eight key budget documents and the publication timeframe for each document, please see IBP’s Guide to Transparency in Government Budget Reports and the Open Budget Survey Guidelines on Public Availability of Budget Documents.

 Transparency (Open Budget Index) 65/100

 The Government of Malawi provides the public with substantial budget information.

 Public Participation 44/100

 The Government of Malawi provides the public with limited opportunities to engage in the budget process.